 How to ensure it’s a fair summary dismissal

-- Providing a valid reason you’re letting the employee go.
-Remember, that’s important to justify your decision.
+- Provide a valid reason you’re letting the employee go.
+Remember, it’s important to justify your decision.

-- Displaying that you have fair reasons for the dismissal.
+- Display that you have fair reasons for the dismissal.

-- Investigating the situation fully before reaching your decision.
+- Investigate the situation fully before reaching your decision.

 The employee can claim for unfair dismissal if dismissed without disciplinary procedure considerations.
-That’s where you force them to leave without a fair process, they’re likely to raise a claim against you.
+In other words, if you fail to follow a fair process, they’re likely to raise a claim against you.

 Notice periods and agency workers